gamallo/CrossLingual/README.md

 * Perl and Bash interperters

 ## Description
 This system takes as entry two plain text files in two languages (non-parallel corpora) and a bilingual dictionary, and gives a cross-lingual model based on syntactic dependencies.
 The dependency-based model is transparent, is stored in the folder `freq`, and is evaluated using a test dictionary.
 Notice that the syntactic parser can take more than 24 hours in large documents (1G or more).
+Syntactic parsing is carried out with the tool Linguakit, which is also included in the repository (just for English and Spanish).

 ## How to use
 ### Build a new model